apptentive/apptentive-android/docs/IntegrationAndTesting.md

 # Modifying your Manifest

-You will need to copy in the bold text below into your AndroidManifest.xml.
+You will need to make the following changes to your AndroidManifest.xml.
 Comments note the required and optional changes.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>